History

 Today

-Easy Lift Transportation is the only general public Dial-A-Ride service in south Santa Barbara County.
-In the last four years, the agency has scheduled more than 240,000 rides, assisting more than 6,200 people.
-And as our nation grows older and those with physical challenges assert greater independence, the need for service will surely increase.
+As our nation grows older and those with physical challenges assert greater independence, the need for service is continually on the rise.
 Because transportation provides the independence vital to maintaining quality of life, Easy Lift will continually strive to expand its service to meet the unmet and growing needs of our community.